giulio93/Spurious-Topic-Chooser/README.md

 * the selected age is divided by the number of provinces in each region.
 * This index is used to get a letter of the region and substitute it in the stupidi string.

-In this way the region is going to affect the random string and contribute to modify it.
+Thus, the region is going to affect the random stupidi string and contribute to modify it.
 The substitution can happen in three different way:

 1) ===BEST SUB===: The index point to a letter of the region, and the letter can be directly substituted in stupidi string.